yamanzein/recordlinkage-annotator/README.md

 ## Development

 *RecordLinkage ANNOTATOR* is a node-js application using [React](https://reactjs.org/) as a frontend.
-The node-js deals with the http-equests to load, save, and delete files hosted on the server.
+The node-js deals with the http-requests to load, save, and delete files hosted on the server.
 For deploying the project, first in the recordlinkage-annotator directory use "npm run build" to create a build-package of the react-application (Note: "npm install" maybe required).
 In the home directory then you can start the server and call the react buid-package with "npm start" or "node server.js".
 The application is configured to run on port: 8081